Eddie Cantor: Film and television

 Cantor also made numerous film appearances.
 He had previously appeared in a number of short films, performing his Follies songs and comedy routines, and two silent features (Special Delivery and Kid Boots) in the 1920s.
 He was offered the lead in The Jazz Singer after it was turned down by George Jessel.
 Cantor also turned the role down (so it went to Al Jolson), but he became a leading Hollywood star in 1930 with the film version of Whoopee!, shot in two-color Technicolor.
 He continued making films over the next two decades until his last starring role in If You Knew Susie (1948).
-From 1950 to 1954, Cantor was a regular guest host on the television variety series The Colgate Comedy Hour.

 On May 25, 1944, pioneer television station WPTZ (now KYW-TV) in Philadelphia presented a special, all-star telecast which was also seen in New York over WNBT (now WNBC) and featured cut-ins from their Rockefeller Center studios.
 Cantor, one of the first major stars to agree to appear on television, was to sing "We're Havin' a Baby, My Baby and Me".
 Arriving shortly before airtime at the New York studios, Cantor was reportedly told to cut the song because the NBC New York censors considered some of the lyrics too risqué.
 Cantor refused, claiming no time to prepare an alternative number.
 NBC relented, but the sound was cut and the picture blurred on certain lines in the song.
 This is considered the first instance of television censorship.

+From 1950 to 1954, Cantor was a regular guest host on the television variety series The Colgate Comedy Hour.
 In 1950, he became the first of several hosts alternating on the NBC television variety show The Colgate Comedy Hour, in which he would introduce musical acts, stage and film stars and play comic characters such as "Maxie the Taxi".
-In the spring of 1952, Cantor landed in an unlikely controversy when a young Sammy Davis, Jr., appeared as a guest performer.
+In the spring of 1952, Cantor landed in an unlikely controversy when a young Sammy Davis Jr., appeared as a guest performer.
 Cantor embraced Davis and mopped Davis's brow with his handkerchief after his performance.
 When worried sponsors led NBC to threaten cancellation of the show, Cantor's response was to book Davis for two more weeks.
 Cantor suffered a heart attack following a September 1952 Colgate broadcast, and thereafter, curtailed his appearances until his final program in 1954.
 In 1955, he appeared in a filmed series for syndication and a year later, appeared in two dramatic roles ("George Has A Birthday", on NBC's Matinee Theatre broadcast in color, and "Size.man and Son" on CBS's Playhouse 90).
 He continued to appear as a guest on several shows, and was last seen on the NBC color broadcast of The Future Lies Ahead on January 22, 1960, which also featured Mort Sahl.